3 Signs That “Online Date” Is Actually a Criminal in a Basement

 It started with a simple friend request on social media.
 A kind message.
 A photo of someone charming.
 Over the next few weeks, the conversations grew longer.
 The connection felt real.
 Then, one day, came the request, “I’m in trouble.
 I just need a little help.
 Can you wire me money?”
+Romance scams are now one of the most common online scams targeting seniors and elderly adults, and one of the most devastating.

 This scenario plays out thousands of times a year across the United States.
 It’s called a romance scam.
 And it doesn’t just hurt people’s bank accounts.
 It breaks their hearts, too.